Replit vs Figma: The Complete Comparison Guide

 Winner: Figma

-With Replit: A non-technical team member describes the dashboard they need in plain English.
-The AI Agent builds a working application with data visualization, connects to your internal databases using enterprise data warehouse connectors, and deploys it for the team to use immediately.
-Plaid used this approach to transform their manual SLA tracking into a real-time production dashboard.
-Greenleaf built a custom CRM in 25 hours that replaced Salesforce, saving over $100,000.
+With Replit: A non-technical operations team member describes the dashboard requirements in plain English, specifying which database tables to query, what visualizations to display, and what thresholds should trigger alerts.
+The AI Agent builds a working application with data visualization libraries, connects securely to your internal databases using enterprise data warehouse connectors, implements the alert logic, and deploys it for the team to use immediately.
+The operations team can test it with real data within hours, provide feedback, and request changes that the Agent implements autonomously.
+Plaid used this approach to transform their manual SLA tracking into a real-time production dashboard, eliminating hours of spreadsheet work.
+Greenleaf built a custom CRM in 25 hours that replaced Salesforce, saving over $100,000 annually while perfectly matching their unique workflow requirements.

 Winner: Replit